brunoSpeedrun/cacheable-decorator/README.md

 }
 ```

-After configuring our method with `@UseCachePut` and executing it, the method's return will be saved in the provided cache key.
+After configuring our method with **@UseCachePut** and executing it, the method's return will be saved in the provided cache key.

 ```typescript
 const newEmail = 'tony.stark@mail.com';
 const userId: 1341;

 await userService.changeUserEmail(newEmail, userId);
 ```

+You can use the same options as the **@UseCache** decorator.

 ```typescript
 export type UseCachePutOptions<TArgs extends any[]> = {